Small Bowel Capsule Endoscopy in NYC

 What does getting a small bowel capsule endoscopy involve?

-Before undergoing a small bowel capsule endoscopy, your doctor will provide specific instructions about how to prepare for your procedure.
+Before undergoing a small bowel capsule endoscopy, Our NYC gastroenterologists will provide specific instructions about how to prepare for your procedure.
 An empty stomach allows for the best and safest examination, so you should have nothing to eat or drink, including water, for approximately twelve hours before the examination.
 Your doctor will tell you when to start fasting.

 Before undergoing this procedure, you should inform your doctor about any medications you take including iron, aspirin, bismuth subsalicylate products and other over-the-counter medications.
 You may be advised to adjust your usual dose prior to the examination.
 Additionally, you should discuss any allergies to medications as well as medical conditions, such as swallowing disorders and heart or lung disease.
 Inform your doctor if you use a pacemaker or defibrillator, have undergone previous abdominal surgery, or have previous history of obstructions in the bowel, inflammatory bowel disease, or adhesions.
 In some cases, your doctor may ask you to do a bowel prep/cleansing prior to the examination.